Gender in advertising: Displays in youth advertising

-Advertisements can be found in wide range aspects of life, such as on TV, billboards, and on social media.
-Children are now viewing this material at a younger age, in turn creating these perceptions whilst they are still very impressionable.
-Young children learn by observing and imitating what is presented to them.
+Advertisements are found in many parts of everyday life, such as on TV, billboards, and social media.
+Children are exposed to these advertisements from a young age, which can shape their thoughts and opinions while they are still developing.
+Young children often learn by watching and copying what they see around them..

 Advertisements that market to young girls include a variety of stimuli that inform and shape children's inner constructs of gender.
 In advertisements marketed towards young girls, the color pink is frequently used, and the subjects are typically shown in clean and calm environments playing with toys that mimic real life expectations of women, such as toys that mimic household actions such as cooking and cleaning, as well as dress-up dolls.
 The most famous example of the dress-up doll is Barbie, which has played a role in the internalized body ideals of women across generations, resulting in a high level of body dissatisfaction.

 High beauty standards are also placed on young girls through means such as teen magazines and social media, resulting in an increasing pressure on young girls to appear sexualized and conventionally attractive.
 Recent studies have shown that young girls that spend more time on social media show increased pressure and efforts in emulating the images that they see.

 Young boys are commonly seen in advertisements displaying aggressive, and occasionally violent behavior when playing with their toys.
 Boys can be seen playing with a variety of toys with themes of violence, such as action figures wielding weapons, or toy weapons, with research suggesting that this type of play can desensitize young boys to violence.

 Boys have historically been subject to a wider variety of toys or games to play with.
 Some examples of these traditionally include hardware tools, cars, and action figures.
 Boys are also shown playing with toys that mimic a wider variety of skills and abilities that could be used in workplaces, influencing them to desire a wider variety of jobs from a young age.